pilight/pilight/README.md

 New (Experimental) Features
 =======
-- Modular hardware support
+- Modular hardware support.
-- All function also works with the pilight config
+- All function also works with the pilight config.
-- Multiple ID's per device (feature request)
+- Multiple ID's per device (feature request).
-- Fixed relay protocol bug in which in detected the wrong `hw-mode`
+- Fixed relay protocol bug in which in detected the wrong `hw-mode`.
 - Allow for protocol specific `send_repeats` and `receive_repeats` setting.
+- Allow for protocol specific settings to alter default protocol behavior.
+- Fixed bugs of the weather module in the webgui.
+- Differentiate between internally communicated settings and external ones.

 New config syntax: